kennethdean2010/tutorials/HOW-TO-self-service-macOS-upgrades/README.md

 ##Scripts

 Since receipts for the App Store are not written until _after_ the application is installed, we will want to create a script to create our own once we've deployed our package.
-I've found that some applications will not function properly unless the presence of this file is detected.
+While it may not be required in all cases, I've found that some applications will not function properly unless the presence of this file is detected.

 ###postinstall_Install_macOS_Sierra.sh